dk14/typed-template/README.md

 typed-template
 ==============

-This macro generates parser, based on user-friendly simplified grammar.
+This macro generates parser, based on user-friendly simplified external grammar.
 AST returned by parser will be typesafe (tree of case classes)

 Example